zaoyang/30-days-of-vue/day-02/day-02.cq.md

 </html>
 ```

-> In the code above, we're also introducing a local stylesheet, `styles.css`, to apply some simple styling to our application.
+> In the code above, we're also introducing a local stylesheet, `styles.css`, to apply some simple styling on to our application.

 With the data being bound to the template, we're now able to see the values of these different data properties.